Reflecting on Asian Heritage Month

 By Amanda

 May marks Asian Heritage Month.
-On this special occasion, let us take a moment to honour the remarkable contributions made by Chinese pioneers to the development of Canada and its Chinese community throughout history.
+On this special occasion, let us take a moment to honour the remarkable contributions made by Chinese pioneers to the development of Canada and Chinese communities throughout history.
+During major global conflicts, Chinese communities in Vancouver supported the fight against fascism through substantial donations and military enlistment.

-We are grateful to our ancestors, cherish peace, and will work together with the Indigenous peoples of Canada and friends from all ethnic groups to build a more prosperous and harmonious society that is better suited for human habitation.
+We remain grateful to our ancestors, cherish peace, and will continue working alongside the Indigenous peoples of Canada and people from all communities to build a more prosperous and harmonious society for future generations.

 We would like to thank Amanda for sharing her story and for her ongoing commitment to supporting women and children in the Downtown Eastside through her work with DEWC.